Springer Mountain: hiking the Appalachian Trail

-The Appalachian Trail crests briefly at .7 miles at a signed intersection with the Benton Mackaye Trail.
+The Appalachian Trail crests briefly at .7 miles, reaching a signed intersection with the Benton MacKaye Trail.
 The BMT departs left from the junction, creating an alternate loop around Springer’s eastern slopes.
-(Check out the BMT Springer Loop Trail for incredible views from an alternate summit overlook.)
+(Check out the Springer Mountain Loop on the Benton MacKaye Trail for incredible views from a nearby summit overlook.)

-Springer Mountain on the Appalachian Trail: Directions & Details
+Springer Mountain on the Appalachian Trail Map, Directions & Details

 Free parking is available at the Springer Mountain trailhead.
 Trailhead access is via a gravel Forest Service road.